The Messi Card Collection

 2013 Icons Official Messi – Scoring His First Goal

 This is not an “Emergence” card — it is a looking-back card, created with hindsight, sanctifying the beginning once the career is underway.
 The group celebration, not Messi alone, reinforces reverence rather than heroics — this is remembrance, not discovery.
+A PSA 10 with low population cements it's place in this curated collection.

 2022-23 Futera PSG Headliners – Red /10